Cabbage is SO underrated!!

 I've always been amazed with how much VOLUME I get from one $2 head of cabbage!
 For this reason alone, it's an amazing kitchen staple for anyone on a budget.
 While it often gets overlooked, I have found it to be an amazing addition to a variety of meals.

-I love to add cabbage to soup, make stuffed cabbage rolls (hey, I have that eastern European blood), cole slaws, and krauts.
+I love to add cabbage to soup, make stuffed cabbage rolls, cole slaws, and krauts.
 I love it in stir fry's, and shredded as the "greens" in a bowl meal.
 But perhaps most of all, I love it roasted.
 It turns crispy and caramelized and is such a savory treat.

 This roasted cabbage recipe is extremely simple and uses just the basics - oil, salt, and pepper.
 I've drizzled it with a tahini and parsley based sauce which I blended in my Blendtec.
 However, you could easily whisk the ingredients together in a bowl.
 Together, this combo makes a beautiful and surprisingly tasty side dish.
 It would also be amazing drizzle with the Spicy Dijon Aioli I made to go with the onion rings!